pornkamolp/Pornkamol_Portfolio/FinalPart1.md

 # 1. The project brief

 <p>
-Despite social media are believed to help connecting people together, it can also be a cause in loneliness and depression in teenagers.</p>
+Despite social media are believed to help connecting people together, it can also be a cause of loneliness and depression in teenagers.</p>

 # 2. Structure